PERSOL HR DATA BANK in APAC

 Warning letter

-In Indonesia, the process for the issuing of warning letters is regulated by the Law.
-The said process governs the issuance for the first, second, and third warning letters.
-The entrepreneur must define the violations that provide grounds for the issuing of each escalating stage of a warning letter in the individual work agreement, the enterprise's rules and regulations, or the enterprise's collective work agreement (e.g., pay reduction14).
-The entrepreneur may terminate the employee's employment after the entrepreneur precedes the termination with the issuance of the first, second, and third warning letters (Labor Law, Article 154A, Paragraph 1, Item k).
-It should be noted that unlike Japan, even punitive dismissals require permission from the institute for the settlement of industrial relations disputes.
+In Indonesia, the process of issuing warning letters is regulated by the Law.
+The said process governs the issuance of the first, second, and third warning letters.
+The entrepreneur must define the violations that provide grounds for the issuing of each escalating stage of a warning letter in the employment agreement, the company regulations, or the enterprise's collective labor agreement (e.g., pay reduction14).
+The entrepreneur may terminate the employee's employment after the entrepreneur precedes the termination by issuing the first, second, and third warning letters (Manpower Law, Article 154A, Paragraph 1, Item k).
+It should be noted that, unlike in Japan, even disciplinary dismissal requires permission from the institute to settle disputes in industrial relations.
 This is elaborated on in the following passage.

 The process of issuing warning letters is as follows.
-First, an employer issues a warning letter after confirming that a violation as defined in the various aforementioned documents warranting the issuance of a warning letter has taken place.
+First, an employer issues a warning letter after confirming that a violation, as defined in the various aforementioned documents, warranting the issuance of a warning letter has taken place.
 If any further violation is committed within six months from the issuing of the first warning letter, the employer can issue another warning letter in accordance with the table below.
-If any further violation is committed within six months after issuing the third warning letter, the employer may then make a disciplinary dismissal.
-The six-month period is set such that there are opportunities for the laborer in question to be reevaluated.
-If the laborer does not commit any such violation during the six–month period, the accumulation of warning letters will be reset and any subsequent violation will be treated as the first violation (see Labor Law, Article 154A, Paragraph 1, Item k).
+If any further violation is committed within six months after issuing the third warning letter, the employer may then make disciplinary dismissal.
+The six-month period is set such that there are opportunities for the laborer in question to be re-evaluated.
+If the laborer does not commit any such violation during the six–month period, the accumulation of warning letters will be reset, and any subsequent violation will be treated as the first violation (see Manpower Law, Article 154A, Paragraph 1, Item k).

 -

-An employer can impose a punitive dismissal where the employee commits further violations subsequent to the issuing of the third warning letter.
-Subsequent to the dismissal, the employer is required to seek authorization from the institute for the settlement of industrial relations disputes.
+An employer can impose a disciplinary dismissal if the employee commits further violations after the third warning letter is issued.
+Subsequent to the dismissal, the employer is required to seek authorization from the institute to settle industrial relations disputes.

 -